aroma-zone/Katalon-AutoTests-dev/README.md

 Congratulations, the project is ready and you can now go through the various tests and launch them.

 ### Please note: the checkout tests require a paid version, so I'll have to rewrite them with basic functionality before they can be run for you.
-### Comments: Synchronisation between the mother directory and this one is done once a day at midnight, it can be started manually, ask me.
+### Comments: Synchronisation between the main directory and this one is done once a day at midnight, it can be started manually, ask me.